-Or start with a stimulus such as a picture book or video.
+Or start with a stimulus such as a picture book, news article or video.
 Students can make connections between the problem (problem/need/opportunity) in the book and those they face in their lives.
 This can then lead to developing an authentic problem for students to solve.
 When reading a book you might choose to read the whole book, or stop before the problem is solved and use this as a stimulus for students to design their own solutions.

 Here are some videos which could be used as a stimulus.
-They show young people identifying a problem and working to develop a solution:

 - Rosie Revere Engineer by Andrea Beaty